tfstack/terraform-provider-slack/docs/data-sources/user_group.md

 page_title: "slack_user_group Data Source - terraform-provider-slack"
 subcategory: ""
 description: |-
-  The **slack_user_group** data source retrieves information about a specific user group within Slack.
+  The slack_user_group data source retrieves information about a specific user group within Slack.
 It allows users to fetch details such as user group members and attributes.
   You can customize the data retrieval by specifying various optional parameters:
-  	- **Include users**: Choose whether to include user details within the group.
-  	- **Include count**: Specify whether to return the count of users in the group.
-  	- **Include disabled groups**: Optionally retrieve disabled user groups.
-  	- **Team ID**: Filter groups by team ID for multi-team Slack organizations.
+  Include users: Choose whether to include user details within the group.Include count: Specify whether to return the count of users in the group.Include disabled groups: Optionally retrieve disabled user groups.Team ID: Filter groups by team ID for multi-team Slack organizations.
   This flexibility enables targeted queries based on your specific needs.

-  	**Required scopes**
+  Required scopes

-  	- User tokens: user groups:read
+  User tokens: user groups:read
 ---

 # slack_user_group (Data Source)

 The **slack_user_group** data source retrieves information about a specific user group within Slack.
 It allows users to fetch details such as user group members and attributes.

 You can customize the data retrieval by specifying various optional parameters:
 - **Include users**: Choose whether to include user details within the group.
 - **Include count**: Specify whether to return the count of users in the group.
 - **Include disabled groups**: Optionally retrieve disabled user groups.
 - **Team ID**: Filter groups by team ID for multi-team Slack organizations.

 This flexibility enables targeted queries based on your specific needs.

 **Required scopes**

 - User tokens: user groups:read